 - Embed and properly reference all figures and tables in the manuscript.
 Where possible, use vector graphics rather than pixel graphics for figures.

 - If appropriate, provide an “Acknowledgments” section after the conclusion.
-All personal financial and other interests by the authors must be acknowledged (see further instructions on disclosure of financial interest below).
+All personal financial and other interests by the authors must be acknowledged.

-- The submission website provides further instructions about file formats and submission procedures.
+- The TCAS-I ScholarOne submission site provides further instructions about file formats and submission procedures.

-Papers submitted to JETCAS are expected to contain new results, ideas, or innovations that advance significantly the state-of-the-art.
-Submission is taken to manifest the fact that the contribution has not been submitted, accepted, published, or copyrighted elsewhere, with the exception of a previous conference publication under the following conditions.
-JETCAS will consider expanded versions of previously published IEEE conference publications, provided the manuscripts contain at least 50% substantive new material.
-Any figures which are copied from or similar to previous figures must make explicit reference to the conference publication with a citation in the figure caption.
+TCAS-I will consider expanded versions of previously published IEEE conference publications, provided the manuscripts contain at least 70% substantive new material.
+Any figures which are copied from or are similar to previous figures must make explicit reference to the conference publication with a citation in the figure caption.
 This policy applies to non-IEEE-published conference publications as well, with the additional requirement that the authors must secure all copyright permissions for duplicate figures.
-If a figure is modified rather than duplicated, the original publication must be cited in the caption as “modified from …”
+If a figure is modified rather than duplicated, the original publication must be cited in the caption as “modified from…”

 E. Disclosure of financial support and author and project-related conflicts of interest: